leeroberts67/code-pal-for-abap/docs/checks/comment-type.md

 # Comment Type
 ## What is the Intent of the Check?
-Comments with `"`, not with `*`, because asterisked comments tend to indent to weird places.
+Checks if comments are marked with `"`, not with `*`, because asterisked comments tend to indent to weird places.

 ## How to solve the issue?
 Replacing the comment type from `*` to `"`.